 According to the ministry rule, mobile phones are not allowed on campus.
 Students found with a mobile, during class time or passing time, whether in class, homeroom, hallway or bathroom, etc. will have their mobile turned into the office, with the SIM card intact.
-Students who do not adhere to this policy face.
-(Please refer to CONSEQUENCES CHART on pages 25-26)
+Students who do not adhere to this policy are subject to consequences.
+(Please refer to CONSEQUENCES CHART)